kgateway-dev/kgateway/devel/contributing/issues.md

   - Any other relevant information

 ## Feature Request
+Include the following information in addition to your feature request:
-- In addition to the request, include a detailed description of the use case for the feature
+- Detailed description of the use case for the feature
-- If possible, include a description of how the feature is implemented in other tools
+- If possible, a description of how the feature is implemented in other tools

 ## CI Failure
-- Include a link to the failed CI job
+- Include a link to the failed CI job.
-- Copy the error message from the failed job (logs will be discarded after a few months)
+- Copy the error message from the failed job (logs are discarded after a few months).

 ## Security Issues
 We take Gloo Edge's security very seriously.
 If you've found a security issue or a potential security issue in Gloo Edge, please **DO NOT** file a public Github issue.